Freehan, catcher on 1968 champion Detroit Tigers, dies at 79

 The cause of death was not disclosed, but family members in recent years have publicly said that Freehan had Alzheimer’s disease.

 Freehan played his entire career with the Tigers, from 1961 through 1976.
-Besides his All-Star appearances, he was awarded five Gold Gloves.
+Besides All-Star appearances — he played all 15 innings in the 1967 game — he was awarded five Gold Gloves.

 “The guy was the best catcher I ever pitched to. … Nobody did it better,” said Denny McLain, who won 31 games for the Tigers in 1968.

 In Game 5 of the 1968 World Series against the St. Louis Cardinals, Freehan tagged out Lou Brock in a crucial play at home plate.
-Detroit won the game and the series — a result best captured by a famous photo of pitcher Mickey Lolich jumping into the arms of his catcher at the end of Game 7.
+Detroit won the game and the series — a result best captured by a famous photo of pitcher Mickey Lolich jumping into the arms of his jubilant catcher at the end of Game 7.

 Willie Horton, an outfielder who made the throw that nailed Brock, said Freehan was one of his greatest teammates.